GSA/search-gov-website/support.md

         </button>
       </h3>
       <div id="m-a3" class="usa-accordion__content usa-prose">
-        <p>[Email us](mailto:search@support.digitalgov.gov) right away.
+        <p><a href="mailto:search@support.digitalgov.gov">email us</a> right away.
 We’ll need to do some things in the back-end of the system to get your search results up to date as soon as possible.
-Also, please read through our [Checklist For A Successful Redesign]({{ site.baseurl }}/indexing/redesign.html) for suggestions on what you can do right away.</p>
+Also, please read through our <a href="{{ site.baseurl }}/indexing/redesign.html">Checklist For A Successful Redesign</a> for suggestions on what you can do right away.</p>

       </div>